cjryan/sigint/README.md

 Similarly, tabs can be used as to-do lists, resulting in dozens or hundreds of open tabs.
 Sigint will help save your tabs, links, and research to reduce your browser load.

 ##Getting Started
 First, install the add-on.
-This can be done either by cloning this repository and building it out, using the Firefox [jpm utility](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Getting_Started_(jpm)), or by downloading and installing the point release .xpi files on the Releases page (coming soon).
+This can be done by cloning this repository and building it out, using the Firefox [jpm utility](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Getting_Started_(jpm)).
+Please follow the 'Prerequisites' section of the link, and install the nodejs jpm utility.
+Once it's installed, either git clone this repository or download one of the point releases on the 'Releases' page.

+Once you've installed jpm, and cloned/downloaded the repository, run the jpm utility in the cloned/extracted directory, and run ```jpm xpi```.
+This will create a .xpi file for you to point the Firefox Add-on page to.

 Once the add-on is installed, you can begin to track a topic of your research.
 Press ctrl-shift-o (or command-shift-o on a Mac), and enter in a topic.
 From here, all of your links will be saved under this topic, until you change the topic.
 Pressing ctrl-shift-o will let you see your current topic, or change it to a different one, depending on your research at the moment.